kinktrails/kinktrails/additional-dares.md

 - Tell a story using only gestures
 - Make a trail name for the other person
 - Walk backwards for 1 minute
+- Hug!
+For as long as you want/need!
+- Pretend you’re a tour guide and make up an outrageous story about the trail.
+- Do a dramatic slow-motion walk for 30 seconds.
+- Try to balance a small rock on your head for 1 minute.
+- 10 jumping jacks, squats etc.
+- Pretend to be a statue — freeze for 1 minute.
+- Name five things you love about nature right now.

 ---